 - To the garlic add 1 teaspoon of olive oil and mash well with a fork.
 Set aside.

 - In a medium sized bowl combine the diced tomato, red onion, fresh basil, dried basil, oregano, 1 tablespoon olive oil, balsamic vinegar, salt, and pepper.
-Mix well together and allow to sit so that the flavours meld for one hour at room temperature.1 cup diced tomato, seeds removed, 3 tbsp finely chopped red onion, 1 tbsp chopped fresh basil, 1/4 teaspoon dried basil, 1/4 teaspoon dried oregano, 1 tbsp olive oil, 1 teaspoon balsamic vinegar, 1/4 teaspoon salt, ground black pepper to taste
+Mix well together and allow to sit so that the flavours meld for about 15 minutes at room temperature.1 cup diced tomato, seeds removed, 3 tbsp finely chopped red onion, 1 tbsp chopped fresh basil, 1/4 teaspoon dried basil, 1/4 teaspoon dried oregano, 1 tbsp olive oil, 1 teaspoon balsamic vinegar, 1/4 teaspoon salt, ground black pepper to taste

 - Slice your baguette into pieces approximately 1/2 inch thick.
 Broil until they are slightly crispy, turning after a minute or so.